sercankulcu/sercankulcu.github.io/_memory/2010-08-09-not-a-relevant-field.md

 ## After Not a Relevant Field

 The scene becomes clearer to me now because it stayed small.
 The machine gives the memory a timestamp, but the human confusion around it is still current.

-The machine gives the memory a timestamp, but the human confusion around it is still current.
 So I leave it there: not polished smooth, just visible enough.